โˆซCalculus I

 Integration by Substitution for Definite Integrals

-• Update limits automatically: when x=ax = a, use u=g(a)u = g(a); when x=bx = b, use u=g(b)u = g(b)no back-substitution needed
+3. Convert the limits: when x=ax = a, the new lower limit is u=g(a)u = g(a); when x=bx = b, the new upper limit is u=g(b)u = g(b).

 Definite Integrals of Periodic Functions

-• Period property: if ff has period TT, then aa+Tf(x)dx\int_a^{a+T} f(x) \, dx is the same for any starting point aa
+• Period property: if ff has period TT (meaning f(x+T)=f(x)f(x + T) = f(x) for all xx), then โˆซaa+Tf(x)โ€‰dx\int_a^{a+T} f(x) \, dx gives the same value regardless of the starting point aa.

-• Scaling shortcut: 0nTf(x)dx=n0Tf(x)dx\int_0^{nT} f(x) \, dx = n \int_0^T f(x) \, dx for any positive integer nn
+• Scaling shortcut: โˆซ0nTf(x)โ€‰dx=nโˆซ0Tf(x)โ€‰dx\int_0^{nT} f(x) \, dx = n \int_0^T f(x) \, dx for any positive integer nn.

-Compare: Substitution vs. Symmetry Shortcuts—substitution is a technique you apply when the integrand has a composite structure, while symmetry is a recognition that lets you skip work entirely.
+Compare: Substitution vs. Symmetry Shortcuts.
+Substitution is a technique you apply when the integrand has a composite structure, while symmetry is a recognition that lets you skip work entirely.
 Check for symmetry first; if that doesn't apply, look for substitution patterns.

 Quick Reference Table

-Core theoremFundamental Theorem of Calculus
+Core theoremFundamental Theorem of Calculus (Parts 1 and 2)

 Symmetry exploitationEven Function Integration, Odd Function Integration